streamlit/streamlit/docs/tutorial/snowflake.md

 schema = "xxx"
 ```

-If you created the database from the previous step, the names your database and schema are `PETS` and `PUBLIC`, respectively.
+If you created the database from the previous step, the names of your database and schema are `PETS` and `PUBLIC`, respectively.

 ```eval_rst
 .. important:: Add this file to ``.gitignore`` and don't commit it to your Github repo!